 Here’s where the perspective fully shifts.

-The person speaking isn’t the good girl—he’s the one who hurt her.
+The person speaking isn’t the good girl.
+He’s the one who hurt her.
 But instead of deep regret, there’s an almost detached acknowledgment.

 He knows he should feel bad, but he doesn’t.
 That emotional disconnect is central to the song’s meaning.